 Dust your cabinetry with a soft duster or soft cloth.
 Keeping your cabinetry free of dust will prevent scratches and keep your cabinetry looking bright and new.

-If dirt, grime, or grease build up on your cabinetry over a period of time, you can use diluted soapy water or a mild, all-purpose cleaner without ammonia to clean your wood cabinetry.
+If dirt, grime, or grease builds up on your cabinetry over some time, you can use diluted soapy water or a mild, all-purpose cleaner without ammonia to clean your wood cabinetry.
 Oil soap cleaners, or a cleaning solution specially formulated for wood components, are also safe to use.